Our authors are passionate about personal finance. Here are some of the editorial guidelines that our authors follow.

 4.4 AI/ChatGTP/Jasper/Wordhero

-Thinking of using Jasper to write your content?
+Are you thinking of using Jasper to write your content?
 Don’t waste your time – USE YOUR BRAIN!
-AI is fine for some things (Ie. keyword research, competitor research, etc.), but writing content isn’t one of them.
-We will run the content through AI detectors, and with few exceptions (i.e., unless you’re writing about AI content writers), we will reject any words that contain AI-generated content.
+AI is fine for some things (Ie. keyword research, competitor research, creating an outline etc.), but writing content isn’t one of them.
+We will run the content through AI detectors.
+With few exceptions (i.e., unless you’re writing about AI content writers), we reserve the right to do anything we want to the content, including changing attribution and even deleting it.

-5.1 Backlinking Policy
+5. Backlinking Policy

-5.1.2 What backlinks are OK?
+5.1 What backlinks are OK?
 And which ones aren’t?

 6. Advertorials

-Advertorials (AKA Sponsorships) are those that include an enhanced form of product placement.
+Advertorials (AKA Sponsorships) include an enhanced form of product placement.
 For example, if your name is Harry, and you sell green tomatoes and want to tell the world how amazing Harry’s Green Tomatoes are, how much they cost, and where to buy them, then this is a sponsored post.
 Contact us to publish an advertorial.

 7. Next Steps